-Conflict can be resolved through
+Conflict can be resolved through:

-- Proactive management: deal with minor conflict before it becomes major conflict - Communication: get those involved with the conflict actively involved in resolution - Openness: Get feelings out into the open before dealing with main issues - Research: Get the facts before attempting a resolution - Flexibility: Don't let anyone lock into a position before considering all possible solutions - Fair play: Insist on a fair outcome that doesn't hide behind rules - Alliance: Unite the team against an "outside force" instead of each other
+- Proactive management.
+Deal with minor conflict before it becomes major conflict. - Communication.
+Get those involved with the conflict actively involved in resolution. - Openness.
+Get feelings out into the open before dealing with main issues. - Research.
+Get the facts before attempting a resolution. - Flexibility.
+Don't let anyone lock into a position before considering all possible solutions. - Fair play.
+Insist on a fair outcome that doesn't hide behind rules. - Alliance.
+Unite the team against an "outside force" instead of each other.

-When attempting to overcome irrational resistance, try to
+When attempting to overcome resistance: